safesoftware/FMETraining/README.md

 ## Learning Objectives

+- Learn what FME Desktop is and what it can do for you
 - Convert data from one format to another using FME Workbench
 - View and inspect data using the FME Data Inspector
 - Manipulate data structure and content with transformers